✅ SAFE — Quinoa

 ❌ Myth: "Quinoa is natural so dogs can eat as much as they want"

-✅ Reality: All foods — even healthy ones — follow the 10% treat rule for dogs.
-More than 10% of daily calories from treats causes nutritional imbalance, obesity, and digestive upset.
+✅ Reality: every food, healthy or not, counts toward the 10% treat rule for dogs.
+Once extras cross that 10% line, the main diet gets crowded out and obesity and loose stools tend to follow.
 Natural does not mean unlimited.
 Stick to the katori portion guide below, even with fully safe foods like quinoa.

 ❌ Myth: "Quinoa-flavoured products and packaged snacks are the same as fresh Quinoa"

 ✅ Reality: Packaged quinoa products — juices, dried forms, flavoured biscuits — frequently contain xylitol, added salt, sugar, or preservatives that are harmful or toxic to dogs.
 Only plain, fresh quinoa with no additives should be given.
-Always read the ingredient list before sharing any packaged food.
+With anything packaged, read the label end to end before a crumb reaches your dog.

 ❌ Myth: "Street dogs eat scraps including Quinoa, so it must be completely safe for all dogs"